rns/kollos-luif-doc/manual.md

 LUIF comments are Lua comments as defined at the end of [Lexical Conventions](http://www.lua.org/manual/5.1/manual.html#2.1) section in the Lua 5.1 Reference Manual.

 ### Adverbs

+A LUIF rule can be modified by one or more adverbs, `name = value` pairs separated with commas.

+[todo: example]

 <a id="action"></a>
 #### `action`